sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 other cues, for accessibility) and some shapes might similarly need to be filled with distinguishing colours in the same way.

-Using the same palette in all four situations is going to result in poor contrast.

-If a colour is good for drawing clear lines on a black background, it's not going to be a good fill colour where white text might be added over the top.
-If a colour is a good background tint for a box with text on top, it's probably going to be a bad at drawing lines which contrast with the default background.
-Etc..
+The same palette in all four situations is going to result in poor contrast.
+If a colour is good for drawing clear lines on a black background, it's not going to be a good fill colour where white text might be added over the top; and so forth...
+We'll need at least two palettes for contrasting with light or dark text and dark or light backgrounds.

-So what we need is two to four palettes.
-A set of good line colours for light backgrounds, a set of good line colours for dark backgrounds, and sets of good tint colours for filling boxes while remaining true to the light or dark background, so that the same text colour can be used with high contrast on top of the tint.

-I can't back this up with any science, but in my experience viable colours exist in two regions:

-* low-saturation light colours (pastels)
-* high-saturation dark colours (deep colours)
+In my totally unscientific tinkering I've found that low-saturation light colours (pastels) work well for lines on dark backgrounds and for fill colours behind dark text, and that high-saturation dark colours ("deep" colours) work well well for lines on light backgrounds and fill colours behind light text.

 In CSS you can deduce a contrasting background colour with something
 like: `HSL(from currentColor 0, 0, clamp(0, l * -100 + 50, 1))` This